Experimental Psychology Master’s Degree (M.S.)

 - Instructor in higher education

 Students will be prepared for admission into doctoral psychology programs.
+All core courses are taught by ASU faculty with doctoral degrees.

 Human and non-human animal laboratory research opportunities are available.